 The days when the yellow pages were a great way for people to see your brand and retrieve phone numbers are a thing of the past.

-James did research and began to rake in more and more knowledge about finance inbound marketing and discovered the way that people were assessing and interacting with businesses in different ways.
+James researched, and began to rake in more and more knowledge about finance inbound marketing.
+He discovered the way that people were assessing and interacting with businesses in different ways.